delhoume/BigMars/README.md

 In the next step, we will see how to create a Deep Zoom layout, that will allow interactive (and impressive) visualization with a simple
 Web browser

-## Step 5 Building a Deep Zoom structure for interactive visualization over http
+## Step 5 Building a Deep Zoom structure for interactive visualization over HTTP

 The Deep Zoom distribution system has exactly the same layout as pyramidal TIFFs (precomputed zoom levels, each organized as tiles.
 But instead of having all in a single TIFF, Deep Zoom uses individual files for each tile,